CSCfi/csc-user-guide/docs/accounts/getting-machine-to-machine-robot-account.md

-# Getting machine-to-machine robot accounts
+# Getting machine-to-machine robot account

 If you are a registered CSC user and need another account to manage services that you run on CSC services, we can create a